 Portfolio Manager: Sophocles Sophocleous, CFA

-Sophocles currently manages his own investments on a full-time basis and since 2014 manages third-party money based on his FatAlpha investment philosophy.
-He also teaches a course on investing at the Cyprus International Institute of Management and hosts the annual Cyprus Value Investor Conference.
+Sophocles currently manages his own investments on a full-time basis and since 2014 manages third-party money under the regulatory umbrella of the Cyprus Development Bank.
+He also teaches a course on investing at the Cyprus International Institute of Management and hosts an annual Value Investor Conference.

 - Fulbright scholar and Chartered Financial Analyst.